-Many of us would have showed our spouse how much we love them, in big ways or small.
-But we don’t often take the time to really appreciate the girl friends in our lives, especially those who are moms, who make this journey of motherhood that much more sane, beautiful, and meaningful.
+Many of us would have shown our spouses how much we love them, in big ways or small.
+But we don’t often take the time to really appreciate the girlfriends in our lives, especially those who are moms, who make this journey of motherhood that much more sane, beautiful, and meaningful.

 As mothers, it’s all too easy to use other moms as our benchmarks of success.
 We can’t help but compare how our kids are doing compared to so-and-so.
 We stand up for the child-raising methods we live by.
 We are pro-breastfeeding or pro-formula-fed, support the Cry-It-Out method or attachment parenting.

 And yet, at the end of the day, we are all Mums.
 Period.